inwchamp1337/chatbot-on-rasberry-pi-zero-w/README.md

 ## Open AI based Voice Chatbot in Raspberry Pi zero W
-#Project for the Second Year, First Semester Physiot Students at KMITL.
+# Project for the Second Year, First Semester Physiot Students at KMITL.
 ## Installation
+Can be used with any Raspberry Pi connected to speakers and a microphone.
 To install the required libraries, run the following commands in your terminal:

 ```bash